ronachong/discover-OpenSFData/README.md

 Again, feel free to use whatever language you feel like for this part of the process.

-any resources to share here?
-I feel like this is mostly algorithmic stuff. probably links to methods to convert data to javascript or json stuff

 ### 2. Write your Javascript
 In most cases, you won't have too much code to write other than the code already provided by your library.